DSPA FAQ (Specialization)

 If you are a Deaf or hearing interpreter, please email a letter of interest and copy of your resume to HR@dspa.org.

-No, all of our interpreters are independent contractors.
+Not at this time.
+Currently all of our interpreters are independent contractors.

 We establish long-term relationships with Deaf consumers.
 We serve most of our consumers for the duration of their careers, regardless of where they are employed.
 This allows interpreters to get to know the consumer’s work in-depth and build the knowledge, relationships, and resources necessary to provide the best service possible.